-Samples for Sanger Sequencing and STR Fragment analysis can be submitted directly to the CGI (sample dropbox location outside of third floor elevators, Engineering/Science Building [NESB]).
+Samples for Sanger Sequencing and STR Fragment analysis can be submitted via dropbox to the CGI (sample dropbox location outside of third floor elevators, Engineering/Science Building [NESB]).
 The new building is between the Chemistry and Pharmacy buildings on 181 Auditorium Road.
 All submissions must be accompanied by completed online form submission found here

 See table below for a complete list of service types as well as descriptions for each service.
 NOTE: The per sample rates listed in the table below are internal rates.
 Please contact the CGI for external pricing for non-UCONN members.

 Sanger Sequencing DropBox Submission Policies

-Small black refrigerators will serve as DropBox locations in both the Biology/Physics building (G05) and Beach Hall (CGI room 209; outside of the main lab, room 201).
-Samples will be collected daily from both locations at 1:00pm from the small black mini fridge outside of the third floor elevators in the new Engineering/Science Building for processing that day.
+Samples will be collected daily at 1:00pm from the small black mini fridge outside of the third floor elevators in the new Engineering/Science Building for processing that day.
 Samples must be placed inside a freezer box or in a zip top plastic bag CLEARLY labeled with YOUR NAME, PI name and submission date.
 NOTE: Samples may be picked up later than 1:00pm daily, but never earlier than 1:00pm.

-- Be sure to complete the online submission form before leaving your samples in these fridges!
+- Be sure to complete the online submission form before leaving your samples in the fridge!

 - All samples being dropped of must comply with CGI submission guidelines (see below)